drea-wichman/fenn/build-log.md

 Decision: Wrote and published the DPA.
 No YAML since it's a contract not a policy.
 Checked against real DPAs (Conduktor, HubSpot, Akeyless) and none carry policy style metadata.

 The no-YAML choice broke the build at first because the policies collection requires it.
-Fixed it by setting up a separate schema-less `legal` collection just for contract type docs.
+Fixed it by setting up a separate schema-less "legal" collection just for contract type docs.

 On content, the special category data section states the honest position: farm data is encrypted with customer keys, so Fenn structurally can't see it or categorize it.
 Fenn can't even confirm whether special category data is present.
 That's the controller's responsibility.

 Consequences: DPA is live.
-The `legal` collection means any future no-YAML doc just drops in, no template work.
+The "legal" collection means any future no-YAML doc just drops in, no template work.

 ---